Leon-Li-1/INT-MVSNet/README.md

-InceptionMamba-MVS: Plug-and-Play Modules for Unsupervised Multi-View Stereo
+Enhancing Matching Energy Distinctiveness and Multi-Granular Cost Aggregation for Unsupervised Multi-View Stereo

 Details are described in our paper:
-> Enhancing Matching Energy Distinctiveness and Multi-Granular Cost Aggregation for Unsupervised Multi-View Stereo
+> From the perspective of multi-view feature matching, we propose two Inception-style plug-and-play modules.
+Our approach comprehensively examines features at different granularities to enhance the discriminability of the cost volume across various depth hypothesis planes, thereby improving model performance.
+By integrating these two modules into CL-MVSNet, we propose INT-MVSNet.
+>We greatly appreciate the foundational work of CL-MVSNet, upon which we have made only minor improvements.
 >
 > Liangliang Li, Guihua Liu, Hongwei Quan, Xiaoying Hong

 This repository implements two novel plug-and-play modules that significantly boost unsupervised multi-view stereo (MVS) performance without requiring ground-truth depth supervision: